Bangladesh police investigate death of 10-year-old child worker

 Accidents and poor conditions in the textile and garment sector are a major concern for foreign buyers.

-The mill where the boy worked produces yarn for garment factories, and about 30 children, aged between 10 and 13, were found there when police raided it on Monday, Sikdar said.
+The mill where the boy worked produces yarn for garment factories, police said.